 - Pilgrims leave by 8:00 so that the albergue can be prepared for the next pilgrims to arrive.

 - To find the albergue, you either follow the road into the village and turn left at the first house or follow the Camino around the Torre de Miraz, and then turn left towards Pilar’s bar.

 - Remember to have your credencial/pilgrim passport and identity documents ready to show the hospitaleros.

-- There is no need to carry a lot of food – the village has 2 bars which sell food and offer meals.
+- There is no need to carry a lot of food – the village has a bar which sells food and offers meals.

 - Bread vans visit the village every day except Sundays

 - Leaving your rucksacks outside the door of the albergue does not reserve a place – you need to register in person with the hospitaleros.

 - Pilgrims with special needs can telephone the albergue before they arrive.
 The hospitaleros can then advise about the facilities available.

 - In order to comply with local regulations and our operating licence we are strictly limited to providing sleeping, washing and cooking facilities to only 26 pilgrims per day.
 We regret we are not permitted to offer any “overflow”accommodation or facilities to additional pilgrims during busy times of the year.

 The albergue will close for the winter on 3rd November 2016, re-opening again on Palm Sunday 2017.
 Please check the Miraz Facebook page (link on top left hand side of this page) for the latest news and information about local events, emergency closures, changes to opening times etc.